BELWARE-GmbH/Documentation-Website-MD/content/en-us/Apps/mail_attachment_plus/first steps/setup/defaults document.md

 ![](images/apps/attachmentdoc.PNG)

 Select the desired file and repeat this process until all the desired files are attached.
 From now on, the selected files will be sent whenever you send the selected document.

+Once the attachments are set, a mail can be sent as usual, instructions on how to do this can be found in **"Working with Mail Attachment Plus"** under [Document Default Attachments](en-us/apps/mail_attachment_plus/working-with-map/defaults-document/)